Bayesian Nonparametric Space Partitions: A Survey: Partition strategies

-In terms of the space-partition models without the self-consistency property, we would like to discuss three of them.
-Bayesian plaid models~\cite{miller2009nonparametric,ishiguro2016infinite,caldas2008bayesian} generate `plaid'-like partitions on a $2$-dimensional array.
-Usually, the plaids are generated through the Beta-Bernoulli process or the Indian Buffet Process (IBP)~\cite{GriffithsIBP} for an infinite number of plaids.
-Regardless of the difference between the continuous space and discrete arrays, the plaid models can produce boxes similar as the RBP.
-However, each box is formed through individual row/column permutations.
-As these permutations are different, it is usually impossible to form all the boxes through a single permutation of rows and columns.
-Plaid models do not possess the important self-consistency property.
+There are a number of space partition models that do not have the self-consistency property, which implies that their applicability is limited.
+Bayesian plaid models~\cite{caldas2008bayesian} generate `plaid'-like (discrete) partitions on a $2$-dimensional array.
+Usually, the plaids are generated through the Beta-Bernoulli process, or the Indian Buffet Process (IBP) for an infinite number of plaids.
+The plaid models can produce bounding boxes similar to the continuous-space RBP, although the plaid models are restricted to discrete spaces.
+Each block is formed through individual row and column permutations.
+Plaid models are not self-consistent.

-Similar to Bayesian plaid models, the Matrix Tile Analysis (MTA)~\cite{Givoni06} works on a $2$-dimensional array, but it is a non-Bayesian method.
-MTA can generate rectangular boxes on the discrete arrays, with a constraint that the boxes cannot be overlapped.
-Due to its non-Bayesian nature, the self-consistency is not applicable to it.
+Similar to Bayesian plaid models, Matrix Tile Analysis (MTA) models~\cite{Givoni06} are constructed on a $2$-dimensional array, although it is a non-Bayesian method.
+MTA generates rectangular boxes on discrete arrays with the constraint that the boxes cannot be overlapped.
+Due to its non-Bayesian nature, the self-consistency property is not applicable to it.

-Bayesian Additive Regression Trees (BART)~\cite{chipman2010bart} is a space-partition model using the hierarchical partition strategy without the self-consistency property.
-In general, the BART assigns uniform distributions to the cutting positions and uses the Bernoulli distribution to regulate the tree depth.
-As the parameter in the Bernoulli distribution is set as inverse to the depth of the node in the tree, deeper nodes would have lower probability to be split.
+Bayesian Additive Regression Trees (BART)~\cite{chipman2010bart} is a space-partition model using the hierarchical partition strategy, but without the self-consistency property.
+In general, BART assigns uniform distributions to the cutting positions and uses the Bernoulli distribution to regulate the tree depth.
+As the parameter in the Bernoulli distribution is inversely related to the depth of the node in the tree, deeper nodes have a lower probability of being split.